 To ensure consistency across all of our groups, the Students' Union has a set of Brand Guidelines.
 These apply to all communications, materials and media.
 Adherence to these guidelines is a condition of any and all funding from the Students' Union.
-You should also be aware that there are separate guidelines for Societies, Sports and Volunteering.
+You should also be aware that there are separate guidelines for Societies and Sports.

-When producing artwork, you must use the logo relevant to your group – whether that be for Societies, Sports or Volunteering.
+When producing artwork, you must only use the logo relevant to your group – whether that be for Societies or Sports .
 Alternative versions (in different colours) are also available – if required, just get in touch with your coordinator.